Post cover

 const allPromise = Promise.all([...]) returns a new promise allPromise.

-Then the statement const lists = await allPromise awaits 1 second until allPromise gets fulfilled with an array containing the first and second promises fulfill values.
+const lists = await allPromise awaits 1 second until allPromise fulfills with an array containing the first and second promises fulfill values.

 Finally, lists contains the aggregated result: [['potatoes', 'tomatoes'], ['oranges', 'apples']].